-As at 31 December 2021 and 2020 the Group is wholly owned by Partnership Fund JSC (100% owned by the Georgian Government).
-The ultimate controlling party of the Group is the Government of Georgia.
+31 December 2021 the Group was wholly owned by Partnership Fund JSC (100% owned by the Georgian Government).
+On 29 November 2022, following the Decree of the Government of Georgia # 2167, 100% of the Company's shares was transferred to the Government of Georgia.
+The ultimate controlling party of the Group as at 31 December 2022 and 2021 is the Government of Georgia.
 Related party transactions are disclosed in note 26.